smokeynoom/.txt-File-Manager/README.md

 added"""

 ### 3. Or run it --rename to rename a file
-python script.py example.txt --rename newFileName.txt
+python script.py filename.txt --rename newFileName.txt